 It is important to discuss the sources of variation in "within-person" occupation characteristics, such as the share of women.
-Over time, the 'femaleness' of one's occupation can change both for workers who remain in the same occupation and for those who switch occupations between 1992 and 1995.30 To the extent that they are exogenous to gender segregation, occupation moves provide an important source of identification for the segregation effect.
-The IAB panel we use is rich in that it covers 16 (8) thousand of such occupation moves in West (East) Germany.31
+Over time, the 'femaleness' of one's occupation can change both for workers who remain in the same occupation and for those who switch occupations between 1992 and 1995.28 To the extent that they are exogenous to gender segregation, occupation moves provide an important source of identification for the segregation effect.
+The IAB panel we use is rich in that it covers 16 (8) thousand of such occupation moves in West (East) Germany.29

 Table 6 presents the results based on the 1992-95 panel subsample.
 First, we check whether the cross-sectional estimates of the penalty to 'female' occupations from column (2) of Table 5 are replicated in the panel subsample.
 We obtain qualitatively equivalent parameters in column (1) of Table 6 in that the West German occupational 'femaleness' coefficients remain small and are not statistically significant.
 The East German male coefficient is also in accord with the cross-sectional estimate based on all 1995 workers, but the female parameter is now close to zero.
 In column (2) of Table 6 we re-estimate the cross-sectional relationship using the smaller group of occupation movers who provide the strongest source of identification for the "within-person" estimation.
-Here, we are able to closely replicate both of the East German parameter estimate grows and becomes statistically significant (but remains within one standard error of the preferred cross-sectional estimate).
-Overall,
+Here, we are able to closely replicate both of the East German occupational coefficients as well as the male West German estimate, but the female West German parameter estimate grows and becomes statistically significant (but remains within one standard error of the preferred cross-sectional estimate).
+Overall, we conclude that the most important feature of our cross-sectional analysis, namely the positive 'bonus' to 'female' occupations in East Germany is preserved in the panel subsamples.